German Social Democrat leader Andrea Nahles to step down after EU poll losses | DW | 02.06.2019

 Andrea Nahles, the leader of Germany's SPD, has announced her resignation following poor results for her party at the European elections.
 The move could destabilize Angela Merkel's coalition.

-Andrea Nahles has announced her resignation as leader of the center-left Social Democratic Party (SPD) and its parliamentary group, saying she wanted to give the party the chance to organize her successor in an orderly manner.
+Andrea Nahles has announced her resignation as leader of the center-left Social Democratic Party (SPD) and its parliamentary group, saying she wanted to give the party the chance to elect the next leader in an orderly way after disastrous European election results.

 Read more: Could Germany see a new left-wing coalition in government?

 "The discussions within the parliamentary group and the large amount of feedback from the party have shown me that there is no longer support for me in holding these offices," Nahles wrote in a statement to SPD members on Sunday.
-She said she would step down as party leader on Monday and as parliamentary leader on Tuesday.
+She said she would step down as party leader on Monday and as parliamentary leader on Tuesday, and according to some media reports was also going to resign her seat in the Bundestag, though a date for that has not been set.

 Initial signals from the CDU suggest the conservatives are determined to keep the coalition together.
-"What is important now is that the CDU emphasizes its responsibility to the coalition and the government work," an anonymous party insider told the Reuters news agency.
-Both Merkel and her successor as CDU leader, Annegret Kramp-Karrenbauer, are due to give statements later on Sunday afternoon.
+Merkel's successor as party leader, Annegret Kramp-Karrenbauer, said she had acknowledged Nahles' resignation with great respect.

+"I expect the SPD will make the now necessary personnel decisions quickly, so as not to impair the ability of the grand coalition to act," she said in a statement to reporters at CDU headquarters in Berlin.
+"We remain committed to the grand coalition."

+An hour later, the chancellor herself appeared at the same spot to underline the point.
+After praising Nahles' "fine character," Merkel said: "We will continue the government's work with all seriousness, and above all greatly conscious of our responsibility.
+The issues we must solve are plain — in Germany, in Europe and in the rest of the world."

 Working with Merkel

 Other leading SPD politicians have warned against making any hasty decisions.
 In a statement posted on Facebook on Sunday, deputy SPD leader Ralf Stegner called for the party to end internal bickering as it chooses a new leader.
-"The style of interaction within the SPD in the last days and weeks has not been marked by the social-democratic value of solidarity at all," he wrote.
+"The style of interaction within the SPD in the last days and weeks has not at all been marked by the social-democratic value of solidarity," he wrote.
 "If we want to win new trust and overcome this grave crisis, this must fundamentally change."

 Nahles' resignation follows her party's dire result at the European Parliament elections in May, which saw the SPD come in third behind the CDU and the environmentalist Greens, with only 15.8% of the German vote, an 11-point drop from the last EU election in 2014.

 Nahles became leader of the SPD in April 2018, having led the party's parliamentary group since September 2017.
-Nahles is the first woman to have headed the party, which has roots going back to 1863, making it the oldest existing party in the German parliament.
+She is the first woman to head the party, which has roots going back to 1863, making it the oldest existing party in the German parliament.

 Since 2013, the SPD has governed in "grand coalitions" with the conservative bloc formed by Merkel's CDU and the Bavarian Christian Social Union.